sam-ysf/bounce-gl-wasm/README.md

 Third-party
 --------------------------------------------------------------------------------
-The stb library was used for texture loading\
+The stb library is used for texture loading\
 <https://github.com/nothings/stb>